Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/construct/quadrone.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
-BookSource: Monster Manual p.
-226, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault
+BookSource: "Monster Manual p.
+226, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault"
 ---
 # [Quadrone](2-Mechanics/CLI/bestiary/construct/quadrone.md)
 *Source: Monster Manual p.
 226, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault*